Human digestive system

 The human digestive system consists of the gastrointestinal tract plus the accessory organs of digestion (the tongue, salivary glands, pancreas, liver, and gallbladder).
 Digestion involves the breakdown of food into smaller and smaller components, until they can be absorbed and assimilated into the body.
 The process of digestion has three stages: the cephalic phase, the gastric phase, and the intestinal phase.

-The first stage, the cephalic phase of digestion, begins with secretions from gastric glands in response to the sight and smell of food.
-This stage includes the mechanical breakdown of food by chewing, and the chemical breakdown by digestive enzymes, that takes place in the mouth.
-Saliva contains the digestive enzymes amylase, and lingual lipase, secreted by the salivary and serous glands on the tongue.
-Chewing, in which the food is mixed with saliva, begins the mechanical process of digestion.
-This produces a bolus which is swallowed down the esophagus to enter the stomach.

-The second stage of digestion begins in the stomach with the gastric phase.
-Here the food is further broken down by mixing with gastric acid until it passes into the duodenum, the first part of the small intestine.

-The third stage begins in the duodenum with the intestinal phase, where partially digested food is mixed with a number of enzymes produced by the pancreas.
+The first stage, the cephalic phase of digestion, begins with secretions from gastric glands in response to the sight and smell of food, and continues in the mouth with the mechanical breakdown of food by chewing, and the chemical breakdown by digestive enzymes in the saliva.
+Saliva contains amylase, and lingual lipase, secreted by the salivary glands, and serous glands on the tongue.
+Chewing mixes the food with saliva to produce a bolus to be swallowed down the esophagus to enter the stomach.
+The second stage, the gastric phase, takes place in the stomach, where the food is further broken down by mixing with gastric juice until it passes into the duodenum, the first part of the small intestine.
+The intestinal phase where the partially digested food is mixed with pancreatic digestive enzymes completes the process of digestion.

 Digestion is helped by the chewing of food carried out by the muscles of mastication, the tongue, and the teeth, and also by the contractions of peristalsis, and segmentation.
-Gastric acid, and the production of mucus in the stomach, are essential for the continuation of digestion.
+Gastric juice containing gastric acid, and the production of mucus in the stomach, are essential for the continuation of digestion.

 Peristalsis is the rhythmic contraction of muscles that begins in the esophagus and continues along the wall of the stomach and the rest of the gastrointestinal tract.
 This initially results in the production of chyme which when fully broken down in the small intestine is absorbed as chyle into the lymphatic system.
 Most of the digestion of food takes place in the small intestine.
-Water and some minerals are reabsorbed back into the blood in the colon of the large intestine.
-The waste products of digestion (feces) are defecated from the rectum via the anus.
+Water and some minerals are reabsorbed back into the blood in the large intestine.
+The waste products of digestion (feces) are excreted from the rectum via the anus.

 Components

-There are several organs and other components involved in the digestion of food.
-The organs known as the accessory digestive organs are the liver, gall bladder and pancreas.
-Other components include the mouth, salivary glands, tongue, teeth and epiglottis.
+There are several organs involved in the digestion of food.
+The organs that are outside of the gastrointestinal tract (GI tract) but associated with digestion, are known as the accessory digestive organs and include the mouth, and tongue, and glandular organs – the salivary glands, the liver, gall bladder and pancreas.
+Other components considered are the teeth and epiglottis.
+A number of sphincters in the GI tract are also involved in digestion, including those of the esophagus (esophageal sphincters) and stomach (pyloric sphincter).